Cyberattack on US pipeline is linked to criminal gang

 “It’s an all-hands-on-deck effort right now,” Raimondo said.
 “And we are working closely with the company, state and local officials to make sure that they get back up to normal operations as quickly as possible and there aren’t disruptions in supply.”

-The Department of Transportation said it would relax hours-of-service regulations for drivers carrying gasoline, diesel, jet fuel and other refined petroleum products, allowing them to work extra or more flexible hours to make up for any fuel shortage related to the pipeline outage.
-That applies to drivers carrying fuel to 17 states and the District of Columbia.
+The Department of Transportation issued a regional emergency declaration Sunday, relaxing hours-of-service regulations for drivers carrying gasoline, diesel, jet fuel and other refined petroleum products in 17 states and the District of Columbia.
+It lets them work extra or more flexible hours to make up for any fuel shortage related to the pipeline outage.

 One of the people close to the Colonial investigation said that the attackers also stole data from the company, presumably for extortion purposes.
 Sometimes stolen data is more valuable to ransomware criminals than the leverage they gain by crippling a network, because some victims are loath to see sensitive information of theirs dumped online.